onefrankguy/frankmitchell.org/posts/computing-base64-values-on-windows.md

     ruby ~/base64.rb {value|file}

-Like [my tool for computing SHA-256 checksums][chef-checksums] it's got no help, no options, and no error handling.
-And I use it all the time.
+Like [my tool for computing SHA-256 checksums][chef-checksums] its got no help, no options, and no error handling.
+I use it all the time.

 [Amazon Web Service]: http://aws.amazon.com/ "Various (Amazon): Amazon Web Services"